Brian Boitano

 Brian Anthony Boitano (born October 22, 1963) is an American figure skater from Sunnyvale, California.
 He is the 1988 Olympic champion, the 1986 and 1988 World Champion, and the 1985–1988 U.S. National Champion.

-He turned professional following the 1988 season.
+Boitano turned professional following the 1988 season.
 Under new rules by the ISU, he returned to competition in 1993 and competed at the 1994 Winter Olympics, where he placed sixth.
 In 1996, he was inducted into the World Figure Skating Hall of Fame and the United States Figure Skating Hall of Fame.

 Early life

 Brian Boitano was born in 1963 and raised in Mountain View, California.
 Boitano is a graduate of Marian A. Peterson High School in Sunnyvale, California.
 He is of Italian American descent, with family from northern Italy.
 As an adult, he has lived in San Francisco.

 Figure skating career

 Early career

-Beginning skating as a child, Brian Boitano first made his mark on the international scene when he won the bronze medal at the 1978 World Junior Figure Skating Championships, beating future rival Brian Orser for that medal.
+Beginning skating as a child, Brian Boitano won a gold medal at the Junior U.S. Championships in 1978 and first made his mark on the international scene when he won the bronze medal at the 1978 World Junior Figure Skating Championships, beating future rival Brian Orser for that medal.

 Early in his career, Boitano was known primarily for his jumping.
 He, along with several other skaters, helped push the technical envelope of men's skating.
 In 1982, Boitano became the first American to land a triple Axel.
 In 1987, he introduced his signature jump, the 'Boitano triple Lutz', in which the skater raises his left arm above his head.
 He attempted a quadruple jump throughout the 1986–87 season and at the 1988 World Figure Skating Championships, but did not cleanly land the jump; he double-footed the landing on two occasions.

 At the 1983 World Championships, he became the first skater to ever land all six triple jumps in competition.
 He would eventually include and successfully land eight triple jumps in his free skate program, the maximum number possible (see Zayak rule).
 He would jump two flip jumps and two triple Axels to compete with his rival, Brian Orser, who jumped one triple flip and one triple Axel.
 It was not until failing to defend his World title in 1987 that Boitano focused specifically on improving his artistry.
 Toward this end, he worked with renowned choreographer Sandra Bezic.

 Boitano placed second at the 1984 United States Figure Skating Championships, earning a place in the 1984 Winter Olympics.
 He placed 5th at the Olympics, setting the stage for his success over the next four years.